drupal-composer/drupal-project/README.md

 ## What Kalamuna-specific features have been added?
 * Added standard configuration for circleci build process and deployment to pantheon.
 * Added a .gitignore-deploy file that replaces the .gitignore file when deploying from circle to pantheon.
+* The robots.txt file is installed initially from drupal scaffold, but any subsequent changes are not overwritten.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml and phpunit.xml.dist files.